daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-02-18-E5-January-March-September-November-Calcification-Samples.md

 ---
 layout: post
-title: E5 Timepoint 1, 2, and 3 Instantaneous Calcification Sample Processing (Samples Collected in 2020)
+title: E5 Timepoint 1, 2, 3, and 4 Instantaneous Calcification Sample Processing (Samples Collected in 2020)
 category: [ Processing, Protocol ]
 tag: [ Physiology, Calcification Samples, Mercuric Chloride Fixed Samples ]
 ---
-## Processing the E5 January, March, September 2020 Instantaneous Calcification Samples
+## Processing the E5 January, March, September, and November 2020 Instantaneous Calcification Samples

 ### **Goal**
-Process calcification samples collected for the [E5 uROL Epigenetics Project](https://urol-e5.github.io) from January, March, and September 2020 (timepoints 1, 2, and 3).
-The samples were collected in January (n = 146), March (n = 151), and September 2020 (n = 51) and fixed with 75uL of saturated mercuric chloride for transportation back to URI on November, 22nd 2020.
-All samples were brought back from the January and March timepoints, but only 51 bottles could fit in the containers from the September timepoint.
-The remaining samples for the September and November 2020 timepoints are in Mo'orea in the LTER back lab.
-The Silbiger lab brought back the remaining samples from Mo'orea for the September 2020 timepoint in August 2021 and processed them on their titrator in October 2021 followint the [Silbiger Lab Titrator Protocols](https://github.com/SilbigerLab/Titrator).
+Process calcification samples collected for the [E5 uROL Epigenetics Project](https://urol-e5.github.io) from January, March, September, and November 2020 (timepoints 1, 2, 3, and 4).
+The samples were collected in January (n = 146), March (n = 151), September 2020 (n = 114), and November 2020 (n = 145) and fixed with 75uL of saturated mercuric chloride for transportation back to URI on November, 22nd 2020.
+All samples were brought back from the January and March timepoints November 2020, but only 51 bottles could fit in the containers from the September timepoint.
+The remaining samples for the September and November 2020 timepoints are as follows: the Silbiger lab brought back the remaining samples from Mo'orea for the September 2020 timepoint in August 2021 and processed them on their titrator in October 2021 following the [Silbiger Lab Titrator Protocols](https://github.com/SilbigerLab/Titrator).
+The November 2020 samples were brought back to URI by Hollie and Ariana in November 2021.
+All remaining samples are in the URI CBLS 180 Environmental Room.

+### **Samples Remaining**
+- January 2020, 146 samples remaining
+- September 2020, 51 samples remaining
+- November 2020, 145 samples remaining

 ### **Process**